Antimality/MyBoplMods/README.md

 * Shoot a second time to attach to something else like Just Cause?
 ## Rock enhancements:
 * Dry Rock: Rock jumps off water for extreme rock plays!
-* Cancle Rock: Cancel rock at will
+* Cancelable Rock: Cancel rock at will
 * Player Rock: Use abilities while in rock form
+* Instant Rock: Remove animation time
 ## Ability Reroll
 Reroll abilities once per round.
 Good for all random games or when you get super countered and need a hail-mary.
 ## Ride The Lightning